eoctet/Octet.Chat/README.md

 You can use it to deploy your own private services, supports the `Llama3` and `GPT` models and other open-source models.

 #### Provides
-- Simple Java library `llama-java-core`
+- `llama-java-core` Simple Java library
+- `octet-chat-app`  Octet desktop
-- Complete application `octet-chat-app`
+- `octet-chat-app` API servers
-  - `API Services` Quickly realize privatized services
-  - `CLI Interaction` Simple local chat interaction

 #### Features
 - 🦙 Built on [`llama.cpp`](https://github.com/ggerganov/llama.cpp)